2geetha/Hive/README.md

 # Hive Scripts
-This Repo has some sample Hive scripts and use cases
+This Repo has some sample Hive scripts to use